 Attendance at the Information Night is not required to enter the lottery.
 The only requirement is that you submit an application for your student.
 If you have a lot of questions about the school that have not been answered by your research, it will probably be helpful to attend if you possibly can.

 Due to the number of inquiries, the logistics of coordination, student safety, and other reasons, we do not schedule classroom observations or school tours.
 In entire fairness, this applies to everyone–so please do not show up in person and make special requests of staff.

 We’re glad you are interested.
 To begin with, fill out the application for the upcoming school year.
-The current application is posted on the web site in January.
+The current application is posted on the website, usually in January.
 After submitting your application, sit back and wait for the results of the lottery.
-In order to be considered for the lottery for the 2017/2018 academic year, applications must be received at the school office by March 20, 2017, at 5 pm.
-Applications received after that time will be added to the end of the waitlist in the order of receipt.
+In order to be considered for the lottery for admittance the 2023/2024 academic year, applications must be received at the school office by March 15, 2023, at 5 pm.
+Applications received after that time will be added to the end of the waitlist in the order of receipt..

 Le Monde uses a blind lottery.
 Whether your student is fluent in French or has no previous French experience, it makes no different in terms of admission.
 Currently, Le Monde only accepts students into available spaces in Kindergarten through second grades.
 Le Monde does not admit students after second grade.

 Our lottery is separate from the Portland Public Schools’ Lottery so we are not one of your choices in that lottery.

 We will notify you by email approximately two weeks after the lottery.
 Your email will either welcome you to the school or inform you that your student is on the waiting list.

 It varies from year to year and by grade level.
 Generally speaking there are the most spaces available in kindergarten; the specific number varies depending on how many younger siblings are entering the incoming kindergarten class.